Ratings & Rankings

 How UofL measures our progress in sustainability and how we compare to other institutions.

-The primary tool used by the Sustainability Council to measure our progress is the STARS (Sustainability Tracking, Assessment & Rating System) framework developed by AASHE (the Association for the Advancement of Sustainability in Higher Education).
+The primary tool used by the University of Louisville to measure our progress in sustainability is the STARS (Sustainability Tracking, Assessment & Rating System) framework developed by AASHE (the Association for the Advancement of Sustainability in Higher Education).
 As a Charter Participant in STARS, UofL was the first school in the region -- and the 10th in the nation -- to achieve a STARS rating and we continue to have the highest STARS rating in Kentucky.
 Check out the map of STARS schools.

 As part of our university-wide strategic plan, UofL seeks to progressively improve our overall STARS rating and our score across all sections of the framework.
 We are staying true to that goal.

-In January 2011, UofL received its first rating of STARS Silver (50.11 points).
 UofL achieved a new STARS Silver rating (58.29 points) on February 6, 2013.
-The rating report documents that, on top of what we were already doing well, we’ve seen significant improvement in many areas and some truly innovative things we’re doing to advance sustainability.
+This represented a significant improvement from our first rating in January 2011 of STARS Silver (50.11 points).
+Our 2013 rating report documents that, on top of what we were already doing well, we’ve seen significant improvement in many areas and some truly innovative things we’re doing to advance sustainability.
 We have earned our first Innovation Credits for our new Earn-A-Bike Program, Kentucky Energy Efficiency Program for Schools (KEEPS), Partnership for a Green City, and Kentucky Save Energy Now (KY SEN) Program.
 We also saw noteworthy progress in:

 - Co-Curricular Education and Human Resources, thanks to our new Eco-Reps Program for peer-to-peer sustainability education and advocacy across the university, as well as our new professional development programs in sustainability.